• Student Management System

 5. Communication of confidence and positive expectation (“I have had much positive experience treating IBS and look forward to demonstrating that acupuncture is a valuable treatment in this trial”).

-After only three weeks the adequate relief was reported by 28% of subjects in group one (wait list), by 43% in group two (dummy treatment) and by 61% in group three (patient-practitioner interaction with dummy treatment).
-So a significant number of participants in group three experienced relief of symptoms, which is “comparable with the responder rate in clinical trials of drugs currently used in the treatment of irritable bowel syndrome” (1).
+After only three weeks, adequate relief was reported by 28% of subjects in group one (waitlist), by 43% in group two (dummy treatment), and by 61% in group three (patient-practitioner interaction with dummy treatment).
+A significant number of participants in group three experienced relief of symptoms, which is “comparable with the responder rate in clinical trials of drugs currently used in the treatment of irritable bowel syndrome” (1).
 Ponder that for a minute.
-Just being treated with attention, empathy and confidence by a practitioner has a similar perceived effect as taking a drug.
+Just being treated with attention, empathy, and confidence by a practitioner has a similar perceived effect as taking a drug.
 And the practitioner didn’t even administer any real treatment!

-Other studies on placebo effect have consistently shown that regardless of a specific therapeutic regimen, a medical encounter itself can elicit benefits and symptom reduction for the patient.
-And this study beautifully illustrates that “placebo effects produce statistically and clinically significant improvement and the patient-physician relationship is the most robust component of the placebo effect.”
+Other studies on the placebo effect have consistently shown that regardless of a specific therapeutic regimen, a medical encounter itself can elicit benefits and symptom reduction for the patient.
+This study beautifully illustrates that “placebo effects produce statistically and clinically significant improvement, and the patient-physician relationship is the most robust component of the placebo effect.”

 1. Components of placebo effect: randomised controlled trial in patients with irritable bowel syndrome (published in The British Medical Journal – BMJ)